Higher Than Normal Water Bill

 - For the test, property owners will need to Turn off the main water valve coming into the house so that the meter operations representative can observe water registering (or not) on the meter.

-- If consumption DOES register on the meter during that shut off period, that is an indication that there is an underground leak in the water line somewhere between the meter vault and property structure.
+- If consumption DOES register on the meter during that shut-off period, that is an indication that there is an underground leak in the water line somewhere between the meter vault and the property structure.

-If you have reviewed your bill, the information above, and still have questions on the amount due or the usage being charged, please do not hesitate to contact Customer Support & Services at 410-396-5398 or by email at [email protected].
+If you have reviewed your bill, and the information above, and still have questions on the amount due or the usage being charged, please do not hesitate to contact Customer Support & Services at 410-396-5398 or by clicking here to email the DPW's Billing department.
 Property owners can also visit the walk-in center at the Abel Wolman Municipal Building at 200 Holliday Street, First Floor Room 8, Baltimore, MD 21202.